MuhammadKhoshnaw/BasicMVIApp/README.md

 Of Course, you can have more layers but I don’t think having fewer layers will be a good idea.
 For this template, we are trying to have the most basic implementation possible so we go with 4 layers.

+# Enterprise Business Rules Layer

-# Entity
+## Entity

+Entities are business objects of the application.
+They encapsulate the most abstract information about our business rules that are less likely to change when something external changes.
+It is prefered to make our entities a simple data class that just encapsulates data and not behaviours.
+I.e it is prefered to not have functions in our entity class.

-In our entity, we have our [Movie](entity/src/main/java/com/khoshnaw/entity/Movie.kt) Class which have some movie properties.
+For example in our entity, we have our [Movie](entity/src/main/java/com/khoshnaw/entity/Movie.kt) Class which have some movie properties.
+Those properties will not be changed if we change the navigation of our application. or added a filter for example.

 ```
 data class Movie(